allissonferreira/vanhack-hackaton-proposify/README.md

 Then, to start the server:
 `npm start`

-Now just go to http://localhost:2000 and se the project :)
+Now just go to http://localhost and see the project :)

 Thanks!